EmbroidePy/pyembroidery/README.md

 ----

 The middle-level commands, as they currently stand:
+* SET_CHANGE_SEQUENCE - Sets the thread change sequence according to the encoded values.
+Setting the needle, thread-color, and order of where this occurs.
+See Thread Changes for more info.
 * SEQUENCE_BREAK - Break between stitches.
 Inserts a trim and jumps to the next stitch in the sequence.
 * COLOR_BREAK - Breaks between stitches.
 Changes to the next color (unless called before anything was stitched)
 * FRAME_EJECT(x,y) - Breaks the stitches, jumps to the given location, performs a stop, then goes to next stitch accordingly.
 * STITCH_BREAK - Next location is jumped to.
 Existing jumps are reallocated.
 * MATRIX_TRANSLATE(tx,ty) - Applies an inline translation shift for the encoder.
 It will treat all future stitches translated from here.
+* MATRIX_SCALE_ORIGIN(sx,sy) - Applies an inline scale shift.
+It will scale by that factor for future stitches.
+Against the origin (0,0)
+* MATRIX_ROTATE_ORIGIN(r) - Applies an inline rotateion shift.
+It will rotate by that factor for future stitches (in degrees).
+Against the origin (0,0)
 * MATRIX_SCALE(sx,sy) - Applies an inline scale shift.
 It will scale by that factor for future stitches.
+Scaling based on current point.
 * MATRIX_ROTATE(r) - Applies an inline rotateion shift.
 It will rotate by that factor for future stitches (in degrees).
 * MATRIX_RESET - Resets the affine transformation matrix.
-* OPTION_ENABLE_TIE_ON - Enables Tie_on on the fly.
-* OPTION_ENABLE_TIE_OFF - Enables Tie_off on the fly.
-* OPTION_DISABLE_TIE_ON - Disables Tie_on on the fly.
-* OPTION_DISABLE_TIE_OFF - Disables Tie_off on the fly.
 * OPTION_MAX_STITCH_LENGTH(x) - Sets the max stitch length on the fly.
 * OPTION_MAX_JUMP_LENGTH(x) - Sets the max jump length on the fly.
 * OPTION_EXPLICIT_TRIM - (Default) includes trim command before color-change command explicitly.
 * OPTION_IMPLICIT_TRIM - Sets trim to be implied by the color-change event.
+* CONTINGENCY_TIE_ON_THREE_SMALL - Enables Tie_on on the fly.
+* CONTINGENCY_TIE_ON_NONE - Enables Tie_off on the fly.
+* CONTINGENCY_TIE_OFF_THREE_SMALL - Disables Tie_on on the fly.
+* CONTINGENCY_TIE_OFF_NONE - Disables Tie_off on the fly.
 * SEW_TO - STITCH but with forced CONTINGENCY_SEW_TO
 * NEEDLE_AT - STITCH but with forced CONTINGENCY_JUMP_NEEDLE
-* CONTINGENCY_NONE - Disables long stitch contingency encoding.
+* CONTINGENCY_LONG_STITCH_NONE - Disables long stitch contingency encoding.
-* CONTINGENCY_JUMP_NEEDLE - Sets, long stitch contingency to jump the needle to the new position.
+* CONTINGENCY_LONG_STITCH_JUMP_NEEDLE - Sets, long stitch contingency to jump the needle to the new position.
-* CONTINGENCY_SEW_TO - Sets, long stitch contingency to sew to the new position with interpolated stitches.
+* CONTINGENCY_LONG_STITCH_SEW_TO - Sets, long stitch contingency to sew to the new position with interpolated stitches.
 * CONTINGENCY_SEQUIN_UTILIZE - sets the equin contingency to use the sequin information.
 * CONTINGENCY_SEQUIN_JUMP - Sets the sequin contingency to call the sequins jumps.
 * CONTINGENCY_SEQUIN_STITCH - Sets the sequin contingency to call the sequins stitches.